mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 [45211 rows x 2 columns]
 ```

-Then, the manager would start contacting the top scored clients, until getting the desired 4,000 subscriptions.
-This can be controlled by adding a column with the cumulative number of subscriptions, which can be created with the method `.cumsum()`.
+Then, the bank would start contacting the top scored clients, until getting the desired 4,000 subscriptions.
+This could be controlled by adding a column with the cumulative number of subscriptions, which can be created with the method `.cumsum()`.

 ```
 In [19]: df['cum_subscription'] = df['deposit'].cumsum()